-These are Core Beliefs that you have developed to cope with what life has dished out to you, particularly in your young formative years as a child.
+Often, these are beliefs that you have developed to cope with what life has dished out to you, particularly in your young formative years as a child.
 The Core Profile process helps you understand and change these unhelpful “Core Beliefs” and remove them to become your true “authentic self” where you can feel aliveness and happiness in ways you may have never experienced.

-During this process participants (either individual or couples) are asked to work through what triggers them in daily life – past and present – and causes them to respond in ways that don’t encourage our natural and vulnerable selves.
+During this process participants (either individual, groups or couples) are asked to work through what triggers them in daily life – past and present – and causes them to respond in ways that don’t encourage our natural and vulnerable selves.

-After many years of studying different modalities this has been the process Melissa has come back to time and time again because it is really effective in helping people discover who they are and how to experience themselves congruently both as how they present to the outside world and how they feel on the inside.
-This process unveils their “unique self” and helps participants to operate from a place of calm, more ease and peace without automated coping mechanism responses, which often don’t get us what we want from life.
+After many years of studying different modalities this has been the process Melissa has come back to time and time again because it is very effective in helping people discover their true aliveness without coping mechanisms developed that just don’t work anymore.
+This process unveils their “unique self” and helps participants to operate from a place of calm, more ease and peace to get what they want from life.

 THE AUTHENTIC SELF

 The authentic self is the part of us that is whole and complete.
 Just as we were on coming into the world.
 Perfect, unique and special.
 It is the unique expression of human potential that we are.
 Our authentic self gives expression to creativity, curiosity, accountability, innocence and productivity but is by no means limited to this.
 This part of me remains in tact despite life’s traumas.

 “Each of us is a unique and precious gift.
 It injures our spirit to forget that even for a moment.” - Anonymous